TaniyaAnshu29/Project_Linkedin/README.md

 - npm Install
 Run and start react project
 - npm run dev

+## code structure

+## Coding standards
+### state management:
+- useState() for local storage components
+- persistence in local storage
+### styling approach:
+- no use of inline styles
+- css and bootstrap grid
+### Error handling:
+- Handling API errors using fetching from json.
+- Handling local staorage errors

+## Error handling
+### Handling API errors
+- project fetches data from JSON files like fetch("/people.json"), fetch("/user.json").
+To prevent crashes.
+### Handling LocalStorage Errors
+- project relies on localStorage for saving user data like setUser, setConnections.
+If localStorage is unavailable, it might break functionality.

+### Handling Navigation Errors
+- using useNavigate() for avoiding incorrect path issues.

+## Debugging
+- using console logs
+- validate local storage data

 ## Overview of features and functionality of linkedin clone page
 ## Features & Functionality of Log in page